-Prerequisites: C or better in CTS-135
+Prerequisites: C or better in CTS 135 or CTI 110 and C or better in CTI 120 Corequisites: None

 This course introduces computer training and support techniques.
 Topics include methods of adult learning, training design, delivery, and evaluation, creating documentation, and user support methods.
 Upon completion, students should be able to design and implement training and provide continued support for computer users.